In this episode of Brewed in Bangkok, Siddhant meets up with co-founder of Travelfish.org, Stuart McDonald, in Bangkok.

 - Travel consulting and how Stuart approaches it

 I had some help with this episode.
 Lou Pobjecky kindly helped me with a lot of the necessary audio edits to get this file into the fine piece of audio it is today.
 Lou also put together the cover image.

-Check out the complete collection of Brewed in Bangkok episodes.
+- Complete collection of Brewed in Bangkok episodes